 When you begin an application, you will be able to save your progress and come back later.
 You can make as many changes as required before submitting your application, and the most up to date version will remain in your portal for further updating.

 After you have submitted your application, you will also be able to make changes before your licence is approved – just remember to resubmit it once you have made your updates so that the most up to date form is saved.
 If you re-open a submitted application, it will return to draft and you will need to resubmit it before we can view and issue it.

 After your licence has been issued, you can still make changes by e-mailing us, but this will invalidate your current licence and require you to wait until your application has been re-approved.
 This may take some time, so please do ensure your application is as complete as possible before you submit it to avoid any delays to receiving an updated licence close to the event date.

 After your event, make sure you complete an event return form, regardless of your event type.
 This can be found within your licensing portal and should be completed within 28 days of your event taking place.
 You will receive a reminder of this soon after your event date.

-Unaffiliated athlete levies of £2 per person should be paid by non-scottishathletics members who take part in any licensed event, regardless of discipline.
+Unaffiliated athlete levies of £2 per person should be paid by non-scottishathletics members who take part in any licensed event (except track and field or heavy throws at Highland Games).
 These levies should be collected by the Event Organiser and paid to scottishathletics within 28 days of the event taking place.

 A variety of materials are available from the scottishathletics website under the ’Organising an Event’ tab.
 The UK Athletics rule book may be able to clarify some issues, and if you have any further questions, contact the scottishathletics events team.